-GERD & Hiatal Hernia Surgery
+GERD & Hiatal Hernia Surgery in Greensboro, NC

 Gastroesophageal reflux disease (GERD) is caused by acid from the stomach flowing back up into the esophagus (the foodpipe) through a weakened one-way valve near the top of the stomach called the lower esophageal sphincter (LES).
 This causes inflammation (irritation) of the esophagus and typically leads to pain, pressure, and a burning sensation in the middle of the chest.
 Other symptoms may include a bitter or sour taste in the back of the mouth, frequent belching, pain in the upper abdomen, chronic cough, hoarseness.